 From 1964-74, he posted 58.3 WAR, according to Baseball Reference.
 It tied Willie Mays for sixth place among position players in that 11-year span, behind Hank Aaron (68.8), Carl Yastrzemski (68.2), Roberto Clemente (64.7), Ron Santo (60.1) and Brooks Robinson (59.4).
 Pete Rose (58.0), Frank Robinson (55.3) and Joe Morgan (54.0) rounded out the top 10.

 Rollins appeared on 9.4 percent of ballots cast by the BBWAA in his first year of eligibility in 2022, which keeps him on the ballot for at least another year.
 (Players must hit the 5 percent mark to remain on the ballot for up to 10 years of eligibility.)

 There are many reasons why he deserves serious consideration.
 Rollins finished his career with 2,455 hits.
 He won the National League Most Valuable Player Award in 2007, batting .296 with 30 home runs, 94 RBIs and an .875 OPS.
 He won four Gold Glove Awards and one Silver Slugger Award.
 He made three NL All-Star teams and earned MVP votes in five seasons.
 He helped the Phillies win a World Series, two NL pennants and five consecutive NL East titles.
 He was brilliant defensively.

 Rollins compares well to other Hall of Fame shortstops, too.
 His career bWAR ranks 25th all-time among shortstops, better than six Hall of Fame shortstops, including Phil Rizzuto.

 3. Chase Utley (64.4 bWAR)

-Utley will not appear on the Hall of Fame ballot until 2023.
+Utley will appear on the Hall of Fame ballot for the first time in 2024.